Photometrically-Classified Superluminous Supernovae from the Pan-STARRS1 Medium Deep Survey: A Case Study for Science with Machine Learning-Based Classification: Discussion and Conclusions

-The Berger Time Domain group is supported part by NSF and NASA grants.
+The Berger Time Domain group at Harvard is supported in part by NSF and NASA grants, including support by the NSF under grant AST-2108531, as well as by the NSF under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions http://iafi.org/).
 VAV acknowledges support in part by the NSF through grant AST-2108676.
 The computations presented in this work were performed on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.

 \textit{Software}: Astropy \citep{Astropy_2013,Astropy_2018}, extinction \citep{Barbary_2016}, \texttt{MOSFiT} \citep{Guillochon_2018}, Matplotlib \citep{Hunter_2007}, NumPy \citep{Oliphant_2006}, pymccorrelation \citep{Curran_2014,Privon_2020}, Scipy \citep{Virtanen_2020}, {\tt Superphot} \citep{Hosseinzadeh_2020}, {\tt SuperRAENN} \citep{Villar_2020}